cibgraphics/Vanilla5/README.md

 If you create a webpage using this template, let me know by sending me a message from www.cibgraphics.com/contact

 ###ChangeLog:

+####Version 2.0:

+* Reached Version 2!!!!!
+* Now supports SCSS!
+* Updated LESS mixins to included relavant vender prefixes
+* Orginizational improvements
+* Updated jQuery to latest version and moved to lib folder
+* Deleted reference to jQueryUI (if you still want this you need to include it yourself)
+* Updated Google Analyics code and moved to it's own file
+* Moved responsive LESS/SCSS files to their own files
+* Cleaned up clear fix code
+* Renamed custom.js to app.js
+* New assets for iOS icon and Windows Tile
+* Adds LESS/SCSS mixin for calculating REM sizes

 ####Version 1.7.1: